As Little Sisters of the Poor, we care for the elderly poor in the spirit of humble service we have received from our Foundress, Saint Jeanne Jugan.

 We encourage an active lifestyle through meaningful activities, a lively pastoral program, and opportunities for volunteering.

 We adhere to all the teachings of the Roman Catholic Church, especially those concerning the sanctity of human life.

 We reject all forms of euthanasia and assisted suicide and protect our Residents from these practices, as well as from all forms of abuse and neglect.

 The compassionate care and accompaniment of the dying is the summit of our ministry.
-At the Sacred Heart Home it is our goal that no one die alone.
+At the Sacred Heart Home, it is our goal that no one dies alone.